Mutrux Firm Injury Lawyers

 Understanding Pain and Suffering

 Pain and suffering account for the physical and emotional distress that an individual might experience as the result of an injury.
 Although physical pain refers to the discomfort resulting from an injury, it extends far beyond just physical injuries, as it takes emotional anguish and mental trauma into account.
 Mental trauma can have a significant impact on an individual’s overall quality of life.
 In slip and fall cases, in particular, pain and suffering could include chronic pain, anxiety, depression, loss of enjoyment of life, and various limitations in daily activities.
+Injured in a slip and fall?
+Our St. Louis slip and fall attorneys fight for victims across Missouri and Illinois, call today for a free case investigation.

 Factors Influencing the Value of Pain and Suffering